 It goes without saying that if the BBC is the producer, it’s bound to be good: and it it is indeed an excellent piece of work.
 This is actually a TV miniseries based on the book by Sarah Waters.
 It will make you smile, laugh, cry and scream because it’s a very potent cocktail of emotions.
 The portrait of London in the 1890’s gives me the chill but apparently it was a great gate away for gay women of those times.
 Some scenes are actually too crude and violent for my taste but it all makes sense at the end of the story.
 A must watch!

 Carol (USA, 2016)

 This is an impossible love story in 1950s New York.
 Are people open minded enough to accept homosexual love?
 A woman dares to be herself in a society which obviously condemns homosexuality as a perversion.
-The costume, photography and clever camera shots in this movie are outstanding.
+The costumes, photography and clever camera shots in this movie are outstanding.
 It’s a work of art which reminded me of another gay movie titled A Single Man (USA, 2009).

 The World Unseen (UK, 2007)

-In South Africa apartheid times, it’s not just black people who get harassed by the sadistic white policemen but Indian too.
-There is more than a love story in this little piece of art and I won’t tell you anything else not to spoil it.
+In South Africa apartheid times, it’s not just black people who get harassed by the sadistic white policemen but Indians too.
+There is much more than a simple love story in this little piece of art and I won’t tell you anything else not to spoil it.
 It’s on the same vibe as Fried Green Tomatoes (USA, 1991).
 Sheeta Sheth is as beautiful and as convincing as in the movie I Can’t Think Straight (UK, 2008).

 Nina’s Heavenly Delights (UK, 2006)